nathan-kennedy/dot-files/README.md

 ## iTerm2 color presets file

 The file, zsh-colors.itermcolors, is to load the colors I use into iTerm2.
 Feel free to use your own, but I figured I'd include this as well to avoid any legibility or contrast issues on your machine.
 The less tweaking the better right?
-Just import them from this 'color presets' smenu in iTerm2 settings.
+Just import them from this 'color presets' menu in iTerm2 settings.

 ![iTerm2 color palette import image](/assets/iterm-colors.png)